 I applied to study Skills for Tertiary Education Preparatory Studies (STEPS) and completed the units required to attain direct entry into the Bachelor of Physiotherapy (Honours).
-Completing the course online by distance education, CQUniversity provided an amazing support network for students that were unable to attend on campus classes.
+Completing the course online by distance education, CQUniversity provided an incredible support network for students that were unable to attend on-campus classes.

 ‘Having a support network is incredibly important – my partner and my parents are the people I attribute to being able to complete both STEPS and my degree to the level I have achieved so far.’

-Choosing to study a degree like Physiotherapy is a serious commitment.
+Choosing to study a degree in Physiotherapy is a serious commitment.
 A lot of dedication and hard work needs to be undertaken to achieve academic success over the 4-years of the degree.
-I found that forming a study timetable created an obligation to myself and allowed me to form a study routine.
-Having access to educators for face-to-face conversations and classmates with whom you can form study groups and learn off each other really helps.
+I found that forming a study timetable created an obligation to myself and allowed me to develop a study routine.
+Having access to educators for face-to-face conversations and classmates with whom you can form study groups and learn from each other help.

 The Bachelor of Physiotherapy (Honours) consists of five lots of five-week placements over your third and fourth years.
 I’m currently completing my first placement at The Prince Charles Hospital in Brisbane.
 So far, I’ve found that treating real patients with real issues is a very challenging and rewarding task.
 It forces you to think on your feet and really tests your knowledge.
 There is a remarkable satisfaction in helping someone achieve their individual goals and helping them to return to the activities that they enjoy.